 A. The submission file must be formatted in OpenOffice, Microsoft Word, or LaTeX format using the provided template files.
 Also, please include a PDF version for editors and reviewers to use.

-B. The paper should be written in APA Style—6th Edition as much as possible.
+B. The paper should be written in Standard American English and APA Style, sixth edition, as much as possible.